CLICK CHICKADEE TO LIKE US

 has a bookstore with hiking trails and can be contacted at 505-983-4609.

-You are welcome to attend our monthly programs held at Christ Lutheran Church
+You are welcome to attend our monthly programs held in the Education Building at the Randall Davey Audubon

 Birding Information and Links